wrewsama/obsidian-vault/Main Notes/Docker Architecture.md

 Host: contains Docker daemon, images, containers, networks, storage, etc

-daemon receives commands via the CLI or the REST API
+daemon receives commands via the CLI or the REST API and manages the other objects in the Docker host (images, containers, networks, volumes, etc.), pulling images from the registry as required

 Docker engine consists of the Docker daemon, API, and CLI

 ---
 ## References
 -